 Because 90% of the NRI Group's greenhouse gas emissions arise from the use of electricity, we are sequentially promoting a switchover to the use in business of electrical power derived from renewable energy.
-As for our offices, thanks to efforts such as the lobbying of building owners, a switchover from FY March 2022 to the use of electricity derived from renewable energy has been decided at some offices.
-Meanwhile, at our overseas bases, we achieved net-zero GHG emissions in three regions - China, the U.S., and Australia-by purchasing renewable energy certificates.
-To achieve our target of making the renewable energy utilization rate by our data centers 70% by FY March 2031, we launched a companywide decarbonization project in February 2021.
+As for our offices, thanks to efforts such as the lobbying of building owners, a switchover from FY March 2022 to the use of electricity derived from renewable energy has been decided at necessary knowledge and wisdom, including those matters that need to be observed.
+Through the ESG Site, employees can learn about the global tides related to ESG from each of the themes-Environmental, Social, and Governance.
+What is more, employees can also learn about and deepen their understanding of the sustainability activities that the NRI Group is engaged in.